fkerimov/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Kickstarter data analysis for trends
+Kickstarter data analysis for trends in plays and musicals in the US and GB